Charlotte Church: Writing

 Church released an autobiography titled Voice of an Angel (My Life So Far) in October 2000, aged 14.
 She released a second autobiography titled Keep Smiling in late 2007.

-In 2015, and again in 2019, Church authored several opinion pieces for The Guardian.
+In 2015, and again in 2019, Church wrote several opinion pieces for The Guardian.

 Political activities

 Church gave BBC 6 Music's John Peel Lecture at The Lowry in Salford in 2013, in which she criticised the music industry for what she described as a culture of sexism that pressures female artists to project a sexualised image of themselves.

 Following Church's appearance at the Leveson Inquiry, she became increasingly outspoken on a number of political issues, which she has explained as growing out of her experience of Leveson, as well as the Conservative victory in the 2015 general election.
 She is a member of the media campaigning group Hacked Off.

 In May 2015, she joined a demonstration organised by the People's Assembly Against Austerity in Cardiff, subsequently addressing a crowd of 250,000 at a People's Assembly march in London the following month.
 In September 2015, she endorsed Jeremy Corbyn's campaign in the Labour Party leadership election, In 2016, Church, along with other celebrities, toured the UK to support Corbyn's bid to become Prime Minister, and in March 2016, performed at a socialist fundraising event in Edinburgh for Corbyn.

 At the 2015 Glastonbury Festival, she chaired a conversation with two members of Russian feminist punk band Pussy Riot.

-In August 2015 she performed the song "This Bitter Earth" outside the Shell Centre in London as part of a month-long protest organised by Greenpeace against Shell's pursuit of petroleum exploration in the Arctic.
+In August 2015, she performed the song "This Bitter Earth" outside the Shell Centre in London as part of a month-long protest organised by Greenpeace against Shell's pursuit of petroleum exploration in the Arctic.

 In May 2016, she declared her support for the Welsh nationalist party, Plaid Cymru, in the National Assembly for Wales election.
 Church is a supporter of Welsh independence, performing at a pro-independence concert in 2019.

 In January 2017, she took part in a protest in Cardiff about Donald Trump's inauguration as US president.

 In February 2024, she was recorded singing in support of Palestine, in the period following the Israeli invasion of the Gaza Strip after the 7 October attacks by Hamas on Israel.
-She led a choir of about 100 people in a rendition of "From the River to the Sea", a phrase commonly heard at pro-Palestinian marches, which led to accusations of antisemitism.
+She led a choir of about 100 people in a rendition of "From the river to the sea", a phrase commonly heard at pro-Palestinian marches, which led to accusations of antisemitism.